martin-p-bauer/2018_JWP/Part2.md

 In that context, there is no further need to develop one-to-one interfaces and less risk to make errors when using external data.

-Semantics, metadata (data about data) and ontology (extension of metadata with data context) definition can bring a valuable solution, since it provides a generic representation of a system and its data.
+Semantics, metadata (data about data) and ontology (extension of metadata with data context/environment) definition can bring a valuable solution, since it provides a generic representation of a system and its data.
 It also defines a common and abstracted sub-layer above the services and platforms definition.

 > Explain the term "ontology"
 > What layers do we have?
 What is an abstracted sub-layer in this context?
 What "services and platform" definition?